MekhzZ/Animal_Hand_Sign_Detection_using_Django/README.md

 ## Overview

 This project is extended version of "Animal Hand Sign Detection CLI" where I used Python Django framework to implement my trained models efficiently as a web app.
-The application works totally on web that captures video input from a webcam, detects hand signs, and outputs the recognized animal name and short introduction when "ok" sign is detected by model in a real-time.
+The application works totally on a web that captures video input from a webcam, detects hand signs, and outputs the recognized animal name and short introduction when "ok" sign is detected by model in a real-time.

 ## Features